fmalato/minimal_fighting_env/README.md

 - Last player standing wins.

 ## Controls
-You can let two agent play, or you can choose to control player 1.
+You can let two agents play, or you can choose to control player 1.
 In this case, control your agent with the following keys
 ```
                            [ KEYBOARD ]
 --------------------------------------[punch]-----[block high]-----